Smiling relationship counselor in virginia with brown hair and glasses wearing a coral top

 A note from your therapist

-It is a privilege to walk alongside people as they find steadier ground, deeper connection, and a stronger sense of self.
+It is a privilege to walk alongside you as you find steadier ground, deeper connection, and a stronger sense of self.

 What my Clients Say About Working With Me